AmanMitra0910/Week0_AmanMitra_22b0753/README.md

 # Question 1
 # Part 1

-Step 1 : Declare the required  numbers and the answers or the parts of the answer Step 2 : Give a command to calculate  the exponential part as exp  and the substraction part as sub , and then use them to get the result.
+Step 1 : Declare the required  numbers and the answers or the parts of the answer<br />
+Step 2 : Give a command to calculate  the exponential part as exp  and the substraction part as sub , and then use them to get the result.
 Step 3 : print the result statement.
 Step 4 : finally , end the program.